DiscordDigital/ipax/README.md

 You can find ipin.py in the appdata folder.

 I modified ipin.py so it doesn't convert already normalized images and prevents them from corrupting that way.
-I also removed the original code which selects the source image files for conversion and replaced it with a line that calls the important function with the first argument passed to the file.
+I also removed the original code which selects the source image files for conversion and replaced it with a line that calls the updatePNG function with the first argument passed to the file.

 ## Building the docker image